The curriculum that follows is required of all law students. All students must complete a total of 90 hours for graduation.

 * The RWE Requirement is now met via Advanced Legal Writing.

-Experiential Course Requirement (9 credit hours)
+Experiential Learning Requirement (9 credit hours)

 -